lilylalalal/adventure-combat-starter/README.md

-# App Academy Adventure Combat
+# Great Adventure Combat

-Welcome to App Academy Adventure!
+Welcome to Great Adventure!
 For this project, you will be extending your original adventure game with an enemy class and asynchronous combat.

 ## Running the code